PlummersSoftwareLLC/Primes/PrimeCOMAL/solution_2/README.md

 - Output is being redirected to a file, so it is accessible outside of the OpenCOMAL runtime environment.
 - All output (`PRINT` commands) have been removed, except for the final output lines.

+While putting the Dockerfile and support scripts together, I found that OpenCOMAL doesn't respond well to the absence of a TTY.
+The `build.sh` and `run.sh` scripts include some `socat` trickery and input/output redirection to work around this.

 ## Run instructions

 ### Docker